 With more people than ever embracing veganism, big and exciting changes have been taking place all around the world.
 Last year, the amount of Google searches for the term "vegan" increased by 90 per cent.
 A new study expects that a quarter of New Zealanders will be meat-free by 2025.
 In Britain, there are half a million people who follow a vegan diet.
 In Canada, the government released a new draft national food guide that favours a high proportion of plant-based foods.
 Dairy consumption has declined so much that dairy farmers in the US are now converting their farms into almond groves to supply the increasing demand for almond milk.
 Ben & Jerry's has released vegan ice-cream flavours.
 And others are following suit.

 Sydney is fast becoming vegan-friendly, with a surge of vegan options in restaurants, cafés and retail shops.
 There's Soul Burger, home to some of the top-rated vegan burgers in Sydney, even rivalling meat burgers, with restaurants in Randwick, Glebe, Newtown and Parramatta.
 In St Peters, there's Suzy Spoon, the only vegan butcher in Sydney.
 The Cruelty Free Shop in Glebe is a vegan supermarket with a range of vegan food, and health, fashion, beauty and household products.
 And on the third day of each month, the Sydney Vegan Market opens its doors in Moore Park, offering a plethora of all things plant-based, cruelty-free and vegan.

-Do you have a new vegan, animal-free or cruelty-free product or service that you would like to see written about in my blog?
-Get in touch with me via stellawrites.net or email me!
+Do you have an awesome vegan, animal-free or cruelty-free product or service that you'd like me to know and write about?
+Get in touch with me at stellawrites.net!

-This post was written by Stella Nguyen, lover of all animals, veggie sausages, coconut ice-cream and almond coffees.
+Stella Logan is a professional writer and lover of all animals, veggie sausages, coconut ice-cream and almond coffees.

 5 tips for nailing your job application